 Let us now turn to the second half of the question raised, to a feasible definition of those regions and cities that were included in the limited understanding of the geographical definition of Rus’ in the 10th – 12th centuries.

-The oldest Rus’ document, an excerpt from Oleg’s treaty with the Greeks in 907, defines the main cities of Rus’ as follows: “Let the coming Rus’ greet the holy Mother, and let our kingdom be established and let their names be written down, and then let us take our month: first from the city of Kyiv, and again from Chernihiv and Pereyaslavl, and other cities.”
+The oldest Rus’ document, an excerpt from Oleg’s treaty with the Greeks in 907, defines the main cities of Rus’ as follows: “Let the coming Rus’ stay at the Monastery of Saint Mamas, and let our kingdom be established and let their names be written down, and then let us take our month: first from the city of Kyiv, and again from Chernihiv and Pereyaslavl, and other cities.

 The book “Kyiv Rus in Haimskringla Sagas and Byzantine Texts” has more material and little-known facts about the origin of the Rus realm.